TwoPiCode/TPTableViewController/README.md

 [![License](https://img.shields.io/cocoapods/l/TPTableViewController.svg?style=flat)](https://cocoapods.org/pods/TPTableViewController)
 [![Platform](https://img.shields.io/cocoapods/p/TPTableViewController.svg?style=flat)](https://cocoapods.org/pods/TPTableViewController)

+At the moment this is just for use in our CHAi iOS app and very bare bones.
+Use at your own risk!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.